gnois/luaty/README.md

 ---
 Luaty is modified from the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).

-It is inspired by [Moonscript](https://github.com/leafo/moonscript).
+Its existence is inspired by [Moonscript](https://github.com/leafo/moonscript).